 Even though further causes of King Tut’s death were raised by scientists including the sickle cell disease, the research conducted by archaeologists, radiologists, and geneticists, who performed CT scans on the mummy, found that he was not killed by a blow to the head, as previously thought.
 American egyptologist Bob Brier explained in his book The Murder of Tutankhamen (1999) that death was caused by violent external influences.
 He assumed an unnatural cause of death.
 He proved this with ancient x-rays showing an injury to the skull.
 This was very controversial in egyptology circles, but also among physicians, but it was a misunderstanding: On the x-ray you can see a splintered piece of bone that came loose after death.
 To general surprise, a hitherto undiscovered femur fracture of the left leg has been detected.
-Some specialists of the same team also detected a fracture of the left lower thigh, a fracture of the right kneecap and a fracture of the right lower leg.
+Some specialists from the same team also detected a fracture of the left lower thigh, a fracture of the right kneecap and a fracture of the right lower leg.
 The findings suggest that the fractures were caused by an accident before Tutankhamun died; there were no indications of murder.
 Most egyptologists now assume that a hunting accident caused the later death of Tutankhamun.

 New CT scans also show congenital flaws, which are more common among the children of incest.
 For instance it is believed that the king had a partially cleft palate.
 The missing sternum and ribs of the mummy were still present after the recovery of Carter and Carnarvon.
 A photograph taken immediately before Tutankhamun’s reburial after Carter’s investigations shows the mummy in an intact condition.
 According to new findings, the damage was caused by grave robbers during the Second World War.
 The ribs and sternum had to be sawn out in order to access the jewellery, which was firmly attached to the mummy by the embalming resin.
 The CT examination confirmed this procedure, as no break-offs but smooth separations were found.